Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Background

-\textbf{Range Queries and Joins --} Our hybrid approach uses range queries on the GPU to perform \knn searches.
+Our hybrid approach uses range queries (distance similarity searches) on the GPU to perform \knn searches.
 A join operation with a distance predicate can be implemented as several range queries.
-The multi-core CPU join algorithm~\cite{kalashnikov2013} uses a non-materialized grid, and exploits the data distribution to efficiently perform a similarity join over a search distance, $\epsilon$, and the algorithm was shown to outperform the E$^2$LSH~\cite{andoni2006near}, and LSS~\cite{lieberman2008fast} algorithms.
-A GPU self-join was presented in~\cite{GowanlockKarsin2018} that was shown to be efficient on low-dimensional data, and then the same authors advanced several optimizations for targeting high dimensional data in~\cite{GowanlockKarsin2018TR}.
-These works were shown to generally outperform the work of~\cite{kalashnikov2013}.
-We leverage some of the optimizations in these previous self-join works~\cite{GowanlockKarsin2018,GowanlockKarsin2018TR} as they are effective for executing range queries that can be used to solve \knn searches on the GPU.
+The multi-core CPU join algorithm in~\cite{kalashnikov2013} uses a non-materialized grid, and exploits the data distribution to efficiently perform a similarity join over a search distance, $\epsilon$, and the algorithm was shown to outperform the E$^2$LSH~\cite{andoni2006near}, and LSS~\cite{lieberman2008fast} algorithms.
+A GPU self-join was presented in~\cite{gowanlock2019accelerating} that was shown to be efficient on low-dimensional data.
+We leverage some of the optimizations in the GPU self-join work~\cite{gowanlock2019accelerating} as they are effective for executing range queries that can be used to solve \knn searches on the GPU.